On triviality of reduced Whitehead group over Henselian fields: Preliminaries

-Now we state a result on the triviality of reduced Whitehead group of $q$-primary division algebra over a field $K$ of $q$-cohomological dimension at most $2$.
-More precisely we have: \begin{theorem}(theorem $1.1$, \cite{Boley}) Let $K$ be a field of characteristic $p$ (which can be zero) and let $q$ be a prime number different from $p$.
-Suppose that $cd_q(K)\leq 2$ and that $A$ is a central simple algebra over $K$ whose index is $q$-primary.
-Then, the reduced Whitehead group $SK_1(A)$ is trivial, i.e., $SK_1(A)=(1)$. \end{theorem}
+Now we state a result on the triviality of the reduced Whitehead group of division algebras of $q$-prime power indices over a field $K$ of $q$-cohomological dimension at most $2$.
+More precisely, \begin{thm}(theorem $1.1$, \cite{Boley}) Let $K$ be a field of characteristic $p$ (which can be zero) and let $q$ be a prime number different from $p$.
+Suppose that $cd_q(K)\leq 2$ and that $A$ is a central simple algebra over $K$ whose index is a power of $q$.
+Then, the reduced Whitehead group of $A$ is trivial. \end{thm}